 Introduction to Media Business & Ethics

-This course addresses mediated communication as it enables - and affects - how people interact, pursue goals, and produce results.
+This course (since renumbered and renamed Media and Society) addressed mediated communication as it enables - and affects - how people interact, pursue goals, and produce results.
 It emphasizes critical consumption of media messages and the implications of producing such messages.
 Students engage with technological, business, historical, legal, and ethical foundations of mediated communication to become more informed and responsible participants and citizens.

 The Editing Process

 Upper-division, intensive skills course: integrating grammar, language, text editing, headline writing, caption writing, and visual design across different media platforms.

 Long-form, enterprise reporting and writing (for magazines and other outlets) on environmental issues.